-The equity compensation awards to non-employee directors will be made under our 2021 Plan.
+The equity compensation awards to non-employee directors will be made under our 2021 Equity Incentive Plan, or 2021 Plan.
 All stock options granted to non-employee directors will have an exercise price per share equal to 100% of the fair market value (as defined in the 2021 Plan) of the underlying common shares on the date of grant, and a term of ten years from the date of grant (subject to earlier termination in connection with a termination of service as provided in the 2021 Plan).

 - IPO Grant.
-The Board will grant to each non-employee director under the 2021 Plan, which became effective upon the effectiveness of the registration statement of which this prospectus is a part, an option to purchase 100,000 common shares.
+The Board will grant to each non-employee director under the 2021 Plan, effective upon our execution of an underwriting agreement in connection with this offering, an option to purchase 100,000 common shares.
 Each stock option will have an exercise price equal to the initial public offering price, and will vest as to 25% of the underlying common shares on the grant date, and the balance of each is stock option will vest and become exercisable with respect to 2,083 common shares in 36 equal monthly installments commencing on the 13th month following the date of grant and continuing until the 48th month following the date of grant. - Annual Grant.
 On the date of each annual meeting of shareholders, each non-employee director will be granted a stock option to purchase 100,000 common shares.
 Each stock option will have an exercise price equal to the closing stock price on the date of each annual meeting of shareholders, and will vest as to 25% of the underlying common shares on the grant date, and the balance of this stock option will vest and become exercisable with respect to 2,083 common shares in 36 equal monthly installments commencing on the 13th month following the date of grant and continuing until the 48th month following the date of grant.